hworku24/debt-cycle-bi/docs/build-notes.md

 Same three pages, same spec.

 - Trial turned out to be Windows-only desktop software.
-No Windows machine here, so the build ran on a Windows Server 2022 instance on EC2 (m7i-flex.large, on free credits) over RDP
+No Windows machine here, so the build ran on a Windows Server 2022 instance on EC2 (m7i-flex.large) over RDP
 - Built pages 1 to 3: eight KPI tiles with sparklines, two multi-measure time series, state bar chart with table and trend
 - Screenshots prefixed spotfire-, cropped
 - Build notes in comparison.md, including the Sum-by-default and Year-binning traps and the individual-scales win